 There were parts of my thinking that warped over time into an outwardly expressed persona that i didn’t recognize because i was so convinced my vows were law, which meant “I made my bed” etc. So i was going along to get along as they say somewhere.
 And because I was a wife in the 80s, in Texas, in another deeply dysfunctional family, married to an insecure violent man who found my passionate, liberal, kind, often positive outlook something intolerable (and his thinking was supported by a culture that did not care about my survival) i stayed.

 This question is yesterday’s news… It’s 30 years ago news for Peri Johnson.
 It’s hundreds of years of news for women around the world.
 It’s hundreds of years of us turning our backs on women of color, who fight on.
 It’s decades of trans people being kicked aside.
 It’s churches at their core.
 It’s LGBTQ people being silenced.
 It’s today’s agenda for abusers.
 It’s today’s defense strategy for dv victims.
 It’s white conservative women’s (and too many progressive women’s) internalized misogyny.
 This question is yesterday’s news…yesterday’s vote and the recent SCOTUS vote.
 Victim blaming.
 Fuck that.
-The full series is…
+You can find my whole series on Domestic Violence here.

 If you suspect something’s happening, trust your gut.
-Safely check in with them: *Be direct and say you’re worried. *Don’t judge. *They may not be ready to leave (took me the last 7 years of 18 yrs of abuse). *Give them 1000 chances to talk to you. *When they’re ready, trust them 100% Domestic violence happens in every identifying group, every culture, every range of wealth, every age, every religion, every range of education. #domesticviolence #domesticabuse #believesurvivors #whyididntreport #whywomendontleave DV A Series Trust Your Gut DV Is Common How Could You Put Up With That?
-Why didn’t you tell anyone?…
+Safely check in with them: *Be direct and say you’re worried. *Don’t judge. *They may not be ready to leave (took me the last 7 years of 18 yrs of abuse). *Give them 1000 chances to talk to you. *When they’re ready, trust them 100% Domestic violence happens in every identifying group, every culture, every range of wealth, every age, every religion, every range of education. #domesticviolence #domesticabuse #believesurvivors #whyididntreport #whywomendontleave You can find my whole series on Domestic Violence here.

 Dr. Ford was the strength so many of us continue to work hard to find.
 She, like Dr. Hill, stood for us.
 The SCOTUS outcome was what many of us expected and all of us will be impacted for decades by one more misogynistic sexual predator who expected he was entitled to every body he assaulted.